Mutt (G.I. Joe): Profile

 Mutt's real name is given as Stanley R. Perlmutter, and his rank that of army specialist SP-4 (E-4).
 He is a native of Iselin, New Jersey.
 His primary military specialty is dog handler and his secondary military specialty is infantry.
 On some occasions his rank is given as (staff sergeant) E-6.

-Mutt's service record includes graduation from Jungle Warfare Training School, attachment to a cadre to the Special Ops School and a role as adviser to the Security and Enforcement Committee.
+Mutt's service record includes graduation from the Jungle Warfare Training School, and had an attachment to a cadre to the Special Ops School and also had a role as an adviser to the Security and Enforcement Committee.
 Mutt is expert with the M-16, M-14, M1911A1 auto pistol and MAC-11.

 Mutt is characterized as a natural with animals and as having had several pet dogs in his youth, which he trained exceptionally well.
 The smartest of these was Junkyard, who accompanied Mutt into the army.
 It is suggested that Junkyard is more popular than his master, since he is friendlier than Mutt.
 Following the retirement from service of the initial Junkyard, his offspring Junkyard II - who is as loyal, smart, and well-trained as his sire - is now Mutt's partner.

 In the UK and European Action Force canon Mutt is listed as coming from Madrid in Spain.